Who should be a NASJE member?

 - Annual conference

 The Annual NASJE Conference is designed to give judicial educators the tools to develop effective and exciting education programs in their states.
-While each conference is somewhat different, all offer opportunities for learning, exploring, analyzing and interacting.
-Conferences include:
+The conference includes a variety of educational and networking sessions.

 NASJE members offer valuable services to the judicial community by serving on standing and ad hoc committees.
-Click on Committees to see a description and a list of members of each of NASJE’s 12 standing committees.
-Joining a committee can put you in touch with like-minded people focusing on topics you find of particular interest.
+Joining one of NASJE’s 12 standing committees can put you in touch with like-minded people focusing on topics you find of particular interest.

 - Mentor Program for new judicial educators